kofi527/TERRAFORM-ASSOCIATE-CERTIFICATION-003/README.md

 7. default
 The default argument defines a default value for the variable, making it optional to provide a value.
 If you do not provide a variable value when using a module, Terraform uses the default value.

+8. What are Terraform Editions?
+Cloud: SaaS application that runs Terraform in a stable, remote environment and securely stores state and secrets
+Enterprise: allows you to set up private instances of Terraform Cloud